swifty94/FTStats/README.md

 <pre>
 git clone git@github.com:swifty94/FTStats.git

 No Git installed?
-Just download the zip directly from here and upload on the server.
+Just download the zip directly from here and upload it on the server.
+Follow the instructions below.
 </pre>

 Usage
 ---
-- Adjust settings.json file respectively
+- Adjust settings.json file depending on your environment and needs respectively
 <pre>
 {
     "AcsPorts": array(str x N), // ports that your Jboss app is listening on